HuizhouGrocery/Huizhou-POS-System/README.md

 pip install pywin32
 ```

-After you can run python code on your terminal, you need to run this code below.
+After you can run Python code on your terminal, you need to run this code below.
 ```shell
 pyinstaller --onefile --name huizhou-pos -i logo.jpg --windowed huizhou_pos.py
 ```